IndyTechFellowship/film-indy-web/README.md

 ### Deploying to Firebase

 1. `npm i -g firebase-tools` (Optional if you already have this installed)
+3. `firebase login`(shouldn't need to do this if you have done this command recently)
-2. `npm run build` -> build production assets in build directory
+4. `npm run build` -> build production assets in build directory
-3. `firebase deploy`-> deploy app to [https://film-indy.firebaseapp.com/](https://film-indy.firebaseapp.com/)
+5. `firebase deploy`-> deploy app to [https://film-indy.firebaseapp.com/](https://film-indy.firebaseapp.com/)